Akash-nath29/SyncX/README.md

 ---

-**SyncX - Redefining Virtual Meetings with a Touch of the Matrix!**
+**SyncZ - Redefining Virtual Meetings with a Touch of the Matrix!**